Canon 1Ds Mark III vs Sony A6500

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Sony A6500?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1Ds Mark III: